Jaeologist/6502-Emulator-Project/Notes.md

   When testing my system code, it would crash at first because I would forget to use temp.a instead of temp_a variable.
 Then it would give me a a different program counter then crash.
 Turns out I had to a the debug after loading x and before it would run RTS command.

 Progress
--Added RTS command
+- Created RTS command
--Added JSR command
+- Created JSR command